vishvAsa/kalpAntaram/dharmaH/vishvAsaH/meta-dharma/social-cultivation/hindu-id/reconversion.md

 > \[Some Aspects of Ancient Indian Culture, by DR Bhandarkar, Rev. JM Anthos, Asian Educational Services, 1989. pp 68.\] quotes an incident in 1398-99 CE during the Vijayanagara era, in which 2,000 Brahmin girls of a village were rescued from the armies of Firoz Shah Bahmani and accepted after purification rites \[1\].

 > "The Shuddhi movement of Arya Samaj, carried to many parts of the north in the early decades of 1900s by Swami Shraddhananda, is nothing but a continuation of this long-time Hindu practice."

+## Downsides to converts

+> We could refer to our own ancestors as mlecchas

+For fair comparison - H refer to their own cousins converted to an abrahamism that.
+If only the Euros hadn't lost and converted. purANic texts called mlechChas degraded kShatriyas basically (who could be Arya-ified).

+> ...and people would make trips to go wash in the Ganges, like people go to the Jordan now.

+Not necessarily - look up mauritus gangA and guyana gangA.
+Plus observe bAlinese hindus.